 - You’re being greedy and catching too many waves

-If you consistently paddle for waves and don’t catch them or fall on take off more than 50% of the time other surfers in the line up will likely take note.
+If you consistently paddle for waves and don’t catch them or fall on take-off more than 50% of the time, other surfers in the lineup will likely take note.

 You’re being a danger to other surfers

-Surfing is a dangerous sport and in some cases surfing can kill you if you or other surfers around you don’t take all the necessary steps to be safe in the water.
+Surfing is a dangerous sport, and in some cases, surfing can kill you if you or other surfers around you don’t take all the necessary steps to be safe in the water.

 You’re being greedy and catching too many waves

-Try to be aware of other surfers in the lineup and how many waves they catch.
-The nest perfect set wave that’s coming your way simply turns to the surfer next t you and offer them the wave.
-I’ve made friends for life with this simple gesture of kindness and it feels pretty great knowing you’re making someone’s day.
+*Honest tip – For the next perfect set wave coming your way, turn to the surfer next in line and offer them the wave.
+I’ve made friends for life with this simple gesture of kindness, and it feels pretty great knowing you’re making someone’s day.

-Just remember as surfers we are a community and giving back is just as important as catching waves.
+Just remember, as surfers, we are a community and giving back is just as important as catching waves.
 Try giving a wave to a stranger next time you surf, share the stoke, and make surfing a friendlier, happier place.

 Want to level up your surfing skills?
 Don’t miss our detailed list of must-know surfing tips to skyrocket your progress, or keep scrolling to check out our other great surfing reads.